Are you a tourism professional seeking great gastronomic experiences for your clients?

 • Grilled Eel: Another local delicacy, eel is grilled and served, allowing its delicate flavour to shine.

-• Frog Legs: Surprisingly, frog legs have become something of a specialty in Ioannina, often prepared in a savory sauce or lightly fried.
+• Frog Legs: Surprisingly, frog legs have become something of a speciality in Ioannina, often prepared in a savoury sauce or lightly fried.

 Slow-Cooked Meats

-Ioannina is known for its deliciously tender, slow-cooked meat dishes, which reflect the Epirus region’s hearty, mountain-influenced cooking style.
+Ioannina is known for its tender, slow-cooked meat dishes, reflecting the Epirus region’s hearty, mountain-influenced cooking style.

 • Kokoretsi: A traditional dish made from lamb or goat intestines wrapped around seasoned organ meats and then grilled.